 There’s Mom back with her Midwestern skew and neutral accent, smile waylaid and sincere.
 Her tally of losses, her good posture.
 Fun? she says and we nod, Fun.

 About the Author:

-David Ryan's fiction is forthcoming in The Kenyon Review and most recently appeared in Conjunctions, Bellevue Literary Journal, and Epiphany.
-He's the author of the story collection Animals in Motion (Roundabout Press) and a hybrid memoir/literary criticism Malcolm Lowry's Under the Volcano: Bookmarked.
+David Ryan ’s work is forthcoming in The Southhampton Review and DIAGRAM, and has recently appeared in The Kenyon Review, Conjunctions, Bellevue Literary Journal, and Epiphany.
+He’s the author of the story collection Animals in Motion (Roundabout Press) and a hybrid memoir/literary criticism Malcolm Lowry's Under the Volcano: Bookmarked.
 He teaches in the writing programs of Sarah Lawrence College and New England College.